RB Racing Intercooled Turbos...Big Twins and VRod

 swingarms are completely different.
 We fixtures and offer a service to convert these to chain drive.
 Aftermarket wheels can be used with direct sprockets or sprockets or the cush drive mechanism can be machined to accept

-7 Second Old Pro Gas Design...Way More than a Decade Ago
+7 Second Old Pro Gas Design...Way More than Two Decades Ago

 This Pro Gas 500+Hp system is custom built for race application and involves fabrication for intercooler mounts etc. at the builder / fabricator level.
 The Pro Gas system pictured below was built for National Modified Champion Wayne Pollack of Fuquay Varina, North Carolina.
 Wayne flew out to see us and agreed to build a bike around the system we would design instead of vice-versa.
 Wayne wanted to build a sophisticated Turbo bike but he made the serious mistake of ordering some cylinder heads from Nigel Patrick who did zero, zip, for a year after he took Wayne's money.
 The year delay caused Wayne to miss a complete season and his sponsors cut the purse strings and his "crew" dispersed to other projects.
 Wayne sold the parts to Ken Browne, who continued with the project, but cut up the parts and left off the 500hp intercooler.
 There went 1% in hp for every 11 degrees F the charge cooling would have provided.
 Those of you unfamiliar with how much air heats when you compress it...at 22 psi the discharge temperature can be 265 degrees F. You can't find any turbocharged race vehicle without a large charge cooler.